iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- don't take covid-19 home; change your scrubs or clothes ideally before leaving work, but certainly on arriving home, and wash the clothes just as you normally would (virus disolved by normal detergent on a normal was)
+- don't take covid-19 home; change your scrubs or clothes ideally before leaving work, but certainly on arriving home, and wash the clothes just as you normally would (virus disolved by normal detergent on a normal wash)

 # key clinical features of covid-19